adamchenwei/reactGo/docs/deployment/aws.md

 To specify an individual IP address in CIDR notation, add the routing suffix /32 to your IP address.
 You can check your public IP address in [http://checkip.amazonaws.com/](http://checkip.amazonaws.com/).

-##### SETTING UP THE INSTANCE
+#### Create an EC2 instance

 Now it is time to create an instance.
-So make sure you are in the correct region.
+Make sure you are in the correct region - the drop down is at the top-corner of the navigation bar!
 This should be the region that is closet to your geographic location.
-The drop down list in the top right hand corner.

-Once that is ready click on the instance option in the side bar and then click launch instance.
+You ready?

+1. Select **Launch Instance**
-Pick the Ubuntu Server 14.04 that is free tier eligible, follow through the steps, but the defaults should all suffice.
-Tag your project with a name and then apply the security group you created earlier, review and launch.
+2. Pick **Ubuntu Server 16.04 LTS** (it is free tier eligible)
+3. Follow through the steps, but the defaults should all suffice.
+4. Tag your project with a name and then apply the security group you created earlier, review and launch.

 The last step will be to create or use an existing key pair. do this and save it someplace safe.